-What is a “job in Asset Management”?
+What is a “Job in Asset Management”?

 A role in asset management is one of the most desired careers for finance graduates.
 There are a couple of reasons for this – excellent salaries, a better work-life balance compared to investment banking, and a dynamic and interesting daily routine.
 Typically, candidates have a minimum of a bachelor’s degree in a financial discipline and a professional qualification.
 However, the requirements for getting hired continually evolve.
 In more recent years, a rigorous understanding of financial markets and statistics, econometrics, and financial modeling, as well as very good communication and presentation abilities have also become required of candidates.

 Asset management generally has two professional streams – investments and distribution.
 On the investment side, there are fund managers and analysts, who are in charge of running investment strategies.
 Within distribution, there are sales roles that are responsible for promoting the company’s products to third parties such as independent financial advisors, wealth managers, private banks, pension funds, or other institutions.
-Investment focussed staff usually spent over 90% of their time managing portfolios and doing security research, while those in sales spend the vast majority of their time meeting existing and potential clients.
+Investment-focused staff usually spend over 90% of their time managing portfolios and doing security research, while those in sales spend the vast majority of their time meeting existing and potential clients.

 Key Learning Points